Kirk Klancke, president

 Philip grew up in Colorado Springs and attended college at Colorado School of Mines where he obtained a BSc in Mining Engineering

-He spent the last 30 years working as an environmental, health and safety professional and manager for large industrial construction projects
+He spent the last 30 years working as an environmental, health and safety professional and manager for large industrial construction projects.
+Twenty of those years were spent abroad including postings in Indonesia, Qatar, Spain, Australia, Papua New Guinea.

 His work included preparation of environmental impact assessments and implementation of associated environmental monitoring and mitigation measures meeting World Bank / IFC standards.
 Several years were also spent managing socioeconomics, land and community affairs engaging and supporting local government and communities during project developments.